iqyx/plumcore/doc/ep/235-daq-data-package.rst

 Top level data structure is a CBOR map with indefinite length with a ``PPKG = 1`` key/value pair at the beginning.
-It is called a *package*. ``PPKG`` is an abbreviation for *plumCore package*, ``1`` is the current format version.
+It is called a *package*. ``PPKG`` is an abbreviation for *plumCore package*, ``1`` is the current format major version.
 This results in the following encoding:

 .. code-block:: python